Cloudismss/Dastardly-Dungeon-Dwellers/README.md

 ## Building

-Run `git submodule update --init --recursive` in the project folder to pull in the libraries Build via CMake
+Run `git submodule update --init --recursive` in the project folder to pull in the libraries then build via CMake